ray0148/portfolio_crime_analysis/README.md

 # Crime Analysis Portfolio Project

 ## Overview
 This project analyzes a dataset of 1000 crime records from 2020 to 2025 across multiple U.S. cities.
-The analysis focuses on crime types, geographic distribution, temporal trends, victim demographics, and crime hotspots, visualized using interactive Plotly charts and Power BI/Excel.
+The analysis focuses on crime types, geographic distribution, temporal trends, victim demographics, and crime hotspots, visualized using Power BI, Plotly, and Excel.

 ## Key Findings
 - **Crime Types**: Vandalism is the most prevalent crime, accounting for 145 incidents.